 Visit the natural pools of Semuc Champey

-If you’ve ever spent any time on Instagram or Pinterest, visiting Semuc Champey is undoubtedly one of the top items on any Guatemalan bucket list.
-It’s popular for a reason: the bloggers aren’t lying wrong.
-It’s one of the most beautiful places I’ve been in my lifetime, and for me, the #1 thing to do in Guatemala.
+If you’ve ever spent any time on Instagram or Pinterest, visiting Semuc Champey is undoubtedly one of your top things to do in Guatemala.
+It’s popular for a reason: the bloggers aren’t lying.
+It’s one of the most beautiful places I’ve been in my lifetime, and for me, the #1 must do in Guatemala.

 That said, getting there is quite a hassle and had me questioning if it was worth it many times over.
 Even taking a direct tourist shuttle will take you upwards of 8 hours from Flores or Antigua, the two closest popular tourist destinations.
 Cobán is closer, but doesn’t offer much to tourists.

-Note: DO NOT stay at Zephyr Lodge, even if it comes highly recommended by others on the road.
+Where NOT to Stay: DO NOT stay at Zephyr Lodge, even if it comes highly recommended by others on the road.
 I got horrible food poisoning there, and I wasn’t alone.
 At least 10 other travelers I spoke to had food poisoning there, and at separate times than I did — meaning it’s likely an ongoing hygiene issue.
 I rarely ever get sick, so something was seriously amiss here.

-2. Visit the Mayan market in Chichicastenango
+Visit the Mayan market in Chichicastenango

 Mayan culture is alive and well in Guatemala, and nowhere is this more obvious than in Chichicastenango’s twice weekly markets.
 Chichicastenango (mercifully abbreviated to Chichi) is one of the most popular market towns, as it is only a 2 hour bus ride from Antigua.
-It’s a frequent day trips and for tourists interested in culture it’s one of the best things to do in Guatemala.
+It’s a frequent choice for day trips and for tourists interested in culture it’s one of the best things to do in Guatemala.